shimaore/tough-rate/middleware/routes-carrierid.coffee.md

           if gateway.local_gateway_first and host? and gateway.host is host gateway.priority += 0.5

+          gateway.name ?= "carrier #{entry.carrierid}"
+          # TODO Lookup faulty/suspicious status and skip in that case (i.e. set priority to 0)

         gateways.sort (a,b) -> a.priority - b.priority

 And select only `try` entries where specified.